 Originally formed in 1990 to support people with hearing loss inside the boundary of the North Bristol Health Trust, HISS has developed to become an efficient, fully-trained team of volunteer visitors who help the house-bound to live independent lives by maintaining their ability to communicate.

-When the North and South NHS Trusts merged, HISS extended its area too, bringing its exclusive service to those in south Bristol.
+When the North and South NHS Trusts merged, HISS extended its area too, expanding its exclusive service across the whole of Bristol.

 Volunteers are trained in the technical aspects of hearing aid use and so can give advice, carry out minor repairs and provide general routine maintenance.

 All hearing aids need to be re-tubed every year: without this essential maintenance a wearer will find their ability to hear reduces over time to a point where the aid doesn't work at all.
 Wearers who cannot attend regular clinics often suffer isolation due to this simple service being missed.